 Career and Technical Student Organization Costs.
 The following are eligible costs when paid by the school district:

-Mileage and per diem for CTE directors, administrators, teachers and chaperons attending CTE student organization events.
+Mileage and per diem for CTE directors, administrators, teachers and chaperones attending CTE student organization events.

 Transportation, meals and lodging costs of students and staff while attending CTSO events held away from the district.